- TOURS & SAFARIS

 Chameleon has played a vital role in my life, because it gave me a second home.
 I have also gained a lot of experience in my job.

-Moses is the Workshop & Fleet Manager, who grew up in a village called Oshaango in the Northern parts of Namibia.
+Moses is the Mechanic and driver, who grew up in a village called Oshaango in the Northern parts of Namibia.
 He loves being a Mechanic, because working with vehicles is something he really is good at.

 I started working at Chameleon in July 2014 Best place I have visited in Namibia would be Etosha, because there I saw lots of different animals, and I recommend other people who have never been to Etosha to consider going there so that they can see a variety of amazing Namibian wildlife.
 One day I want to travel to America.